 Upper Deer Lake

 Because Upper Deer Lake is higher up in elevation, many properties have fabulous views of the North Shore Mountains.
 A potential buyer can find high-end luxury homes or there are a few newer apartment complexes mixed into the detached home neighbourhood.
 It is walking distance to Kingsway with all its shops, restaurants, grocery store, bus stops etc. Plus it is walking distance to the trails of Deer Lake Parklands!
 This area borders Sperling to the east, Royal Oak to the West, Oaklands to the south and Kingsway to the North and is in close proximity to HighGate and Metrotown, restaurants and other urban amenities.
 This is a perfect neighbourhood for everyone as it offers many lifestyle options!

 Forest Glen is higher up on the hill which provides excellent views of North Shore Mountains and some properties can see Deer Lake!
 The upper, southern part of Forest Glen is composed of high and low rises while the rest of the area is only detached homes.

 The largest park in the area, Forest Glen Park, has a playground for children and incredible views of the mountains for everyone to enjoy!
 The park connects to Deer Lake Park making a huge green space for all that desire to be outdoors.
 Forest Glen is centrally located and much of the area is walking distance to great urban amenities such as Metrotown for shopping, restaurants, entertainment, groceries, Bonsor Community Centre, the library and to Deer Lake Park.
-This suburban neighborhood has many family friendly amenities and is close to several elementary schools.
-It is in between Royal Oak and Willingdon from east to west and Deer Lake Parkway to the north and Grange to the south.
+This suburban neighbourhood has many family-friendly amenities and is close to several elementary schools.
+It is in-between Royal Oak and Willingdon from east to west and Deer Lake Parkway to the north and Grange to the south.
 So close to so much this is a great place to raise a family and all social, recreational and lifestyle needs are in the nearby area!